reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

   </tr>
 </table>

-Because `Reason` lambdas include the `fun` keyword, curried functions don't appear as clean as they do in `JavaScript`.
-To remedy this, `Reason` includes a syntactic sugar to help with curried function definitions.
+Because Reason lambdas include the `fun` keyword, curried functions don't appear as clean as they do in JavaScript.
+To remedy this, Reason includes a syntactic sugar to help with curried function definitions.
 The two forms are *exactly* equivalent and nothing changes about how you would invoke these functions.